jonlpersson/ed-latimore/site/_posts/2021-12-05-ed-latimores-coffee-so-black-jokes.md

 I'm not explaining most of the jokes, but a few do require a knowledge of history.
 For those jokes, I've followed up with some education.
 For cultural references, you're on your own.
 Maybe urban dictionary can help you out or something.

 Enjoy.
-Oh, and in case you're wondering: Yes, I am very Black myself.&nbsp;
+Oh, and in case you're wondering: Yes, I am very Black myself.

 ![Ed latimore having some coffee so black it drops his credit score](/assets/images/posts/2021/coffe-so-black.jpg "Me enjoying a cup of black coffee in Guimarães, Portugal.
 See, I'm as black as your favorite cup of joe.
 Don't try to cancel me.
 It won't work.")

 ## Ed Latimore's "Coffee so black jokes"

-**Coffee so black security follows you around the store while you drink it.&nbsp;**([Tweet it](https://twitter.com/EdLatimore/status/1150933870570856448){: target="_blank" rel="noopener noreferrer"})
+**Coffee so black security follows you around the store while you drink it.** ([Tweet it](https://twitter.com/EdLatimore/status/1150933870570856448){: target="_blank" rel="noopener noreferrer"})

 ---

 **Coffee so black Planned Parenthood wants to stop it from being made.** ([Tweet it](https://twitter.com/EdLatimore/status/1222881970281205760){: target="_blank" rel="noopener noreferrer"})

 **Explanation:** In 1916, Planned Parenthood opened its first birth control clinic in New York City.
 Since then, more than 600 Planned Parenthood clinics operate around the United States.
-The founder of Planned Parenthood was a nurse named [Margarat Sanger](https://en.wikipedia.org/wiki/Margaret_Sanger){: target="_blank" rel="noopener noreferrer"} who also believed in the practice of eugenics; the practice or advocacy of improving the human species by selectively mating people with specific desirable hereditary traits.&nbsp;
+The founder of Planned Parenthood was a nurse named [Margarat Sanger](https://en.wikipedia.org/wiki/Margaret_Sanger){: target="_blank" rel="noopener noreferrer"} who also believed in the practice of eugenics; the practice or advocacy of improving the human species by selectively mating people with specific desirable hereditary traits.

 The wording in that first paragraph is key.
 Planned Parenthood, despite the fact that many people today automatically think of abortion, did not start out this way.
 Not only was Planned Parenthood's origin goal to provide methods to prevent unwanted pregnancy, Sanger herself staunchly opposed to abortion if it wasn't necessary to save the woman's life.